bczhc/wplace-diffs/scripts/automation/local/README.md

-These scripts are used on my own machine to automate diff creation.
-Vibe coded by Gemini.
+AI generated scripts used to help the automated diff creation on my own machine.